Matching Estimators for Causal Effects of Multiple Treatments: Introduction

 \subsection{Overview}

-Many applications of statistics in business and economics involve comparison of multiple interventions or treatments.
+Many real-world applications of statistics involve comparison of multiple interventions or treatments.
 Randomized experiments are the preferred scientific approach to obtaining an unbiased comparison of two or more interventions.
-Multi-arm randomized experiments have been proposed as an efficient experimental design to identify among multiple active interventions those that are significantly better than a control treatment \citep{royston-03, jaki-15}.
-In other cases, multi-arm randomized experiments are used to identify the optimal active interventions \citep{dunnett-84}.
+Multi-arm randomized experiments have been proposed as an efficient experimental design to identify among multiple active interventions those that are significantly better than a control treatment \cite{royston-03, jaki-15}.
+In other cases, multi-arm randomized experiments are used to identify the optimal active interventions \cite{dunnett-84}.
+When the design and implementation of randomized experiments is untenable because of financial, logistical, or ethical considerations, non-randomized observational studies can be used to compare the effectiveness of different interventions.

-When the outcome is continuous, a common practice is to conduct a ``global test" to compare whether one of the means is different.
-Only if the global test is rejected, additional analyses to identify specific differences between the treatments are conducted \citep{dagostino-91, rosner-05, cabral-08}.
+With continuous outcomes, a common practice is to conduct a ``global test" to compare whether one of the means is different.
+Only if the global test is rejected, additional analyses to identify specific differences between the treatments are conducted \cite{dagostino-91, rosner-05, cabral-08}.
 Various estimands were proposed to evaluate differences among multiple treatments in randomized experiments.
-Common estimands include all possible pairwise differences in means, all differences in means between the treatment arms and the best treatment, all differences in means between active treatments and a control, and all differences in means between the treatment arms and the overall mean \citep{rao-09}.
+Common estimands include all possible pairwise differences in means, all differences in means between the treatment arms and the best treatment, all differences in means between active treatments and a control, and all differences in means between the treatment arms and the overall mean \cite{rao-09}.
 In the context of randomized experiments, many statistical procedures were developed to provide interval estimates and hypothesis tests for these estimands (see \cite{rao-09} for references).
-These estimands are important in comparative effectiveness research, because it is not always sufficient to examine a single hypothesis of whether at least one of the treatments is different on average from the other treatments.
+These estimands are important in comparative effectiveness research, because it is often insufficient to only examine a single hypothesis of whether at least one of the treatments is different on average from the other treatments.